charles19132/papiere/README.md

 Also, copy the Papiere JAR file into a new server, accept the EULA, and run it.
 If the bStats.yml file is still present, please report it as a bug.

+## API

+A special Papiere API isn't needed due to the scope of the changes.

 ## Build

 ```sh